champlain-api/champlain-api/README.md

 # Champlain API

 ## Explanation:
-Currently there is no centralized API to access Champlain College’s data.
+Currently there is no centralized API to access Champlain College's data.
 A centralized API would provide easy access to this data.
 This enables developers and students to build solutions that improve campus experiences.

 ## Objectives: